MehedisCode/C_Programming/Documents/course_outline.md

 - Enum in a Switch Statement

 ## 12. Debug your code
-- Learn to debug common errors
+- Learn To Debug Common Errors

 ## 13. File Handling
 - Files
 - Create Files
 - Write To Files
 - Read Files